 The data on the expenditures of state and local governments of U.S. states are obtained from the Census of Governments, which include information on total expenditures and the amounts spent on hospitals, health, highways, airports, parks and recreation, and natural resources.
-The state level data on the numbers of students and instructors in public elementary and secondary schools and expenditure per pupil of local school systems are obtained from the U.S. Census Bureau.A12 Real expenditures are computed by dividing state level nominal expenditures by state level prices of non-housing consumption goods.
-The state
+The state level data on the number of students and instructors in public elementary and secondary schools and expenditure per pupil of local school systems are obtained from the U.S. Census Bureau.
+Real expenditures are computed by dividing state level nominal expenditures by state level prices of non-housing consumption goods.
+The state level annual violent crime rates from 1990 to 2014 are obtained from the Federal Bureau of Investigation (FBI).